 The Chapel, as it is locally known, has managed to survive both Hurricane Hazel and Hurricane Hugo, and it continues to serve as the island’s only house of worship.
-It is also available for weddings – see contact information below!

 SC Picture Project Contributors Reflect on Pawleys Island Chapel

-Angie Pack of Greenville took the photo above and says, “The sun was setting and the clouds looked beautiful across the marsh behind the chapel.
+Angie Pack of Greenville took the above photo and says, “The sun was setting and the clouds looked beautiful across the marsh behind the chapel.
 The sun coming through the windows made it look as if the lights were on in the chapel.”